 Check out Dr. Lad’s chart below (from Ayurveda, the Art of Self-Healing) to see how the inner organs are mapped on the tongue and check out yours in a mirror.
 What do the markings on your tongue say about you?

-Finally, a relaxed tongue, when the root of the tongue is at ease and our tongue rests lightly on the roof of our mouth, correlates with a relaxed mind.
-When our sense organs are relaxed, so, too, our mind will be at ease.
+Finally, a relaxed tongue, when the root of the tongue is at ease and our tongue rests lightly behind the two front teeth, correlates with a relaxed mind.
+When our sense organs are relaxed, so, too, our minds will be at ease.